mindcruzer/airvpn-cli/README.md

 Do everything above (installing the python packages to your virutalenv, obviously).

-Next, open `airvpn` in a text editor, and change the first line to the path of the python binary in your virutalenv.
+Next, open `airvpn` in a text editor, and change the first line to the path of the `python` binary in your virutalenv.

-ie. If my name is waffles and I use `virtualenvwrapper` to create a virtualenv called `airvpn-cli`:
+ex.
+If my name is waffles and I use `virtualenvwrapper` to create a virtualenv called `airvpn-cli`:

 ```shell
 #!/home/waffles/.virtualenvs/airvpn-cli/bin/python